niblunc/NIBL/TheBrainPipeline/Brain_Imaging_Data_Structure/.ipynb_checkpoints/README-checkpoint.md

 squeue -u nbytes
 ```

-The GUI has a few assumptions:
-- The subject folders are labeled with the prefix `sub-`, if you need to do this reference: [Rename_Folders.ipynb](ADD_LINK_HERE)
-- The GUI assumes the dicoms are listed directly after the subject folders, therefore it assumes the structure is: /my/directory/path/is/maindir/sub-XXX/*dcm
-- Currently the GUI grabs all subject folders found from the given input directory, it then will run a conversion on all the confirmed subjects, future updates will allow the selection of a single, or specific subjects.

 ### Setup batch script & run
 Here we are going to go over the batch script and setting it up.
 Reference the batch script here for reference: [Batch script](ADD_LINK_HERE)